 By Sarah N. Lynch

-SEC spokesman John Nester said the agency is still reviewingthe lawsuit, but the agency believes it is on solid legalfooting.
+SEC spokesman John Nester said the agency is still reviewingthe lawsuit, but that the SEC thinks it is on solid legalground.

 "We believe our legal interpretation and economic analysisare sound and we look forward to defending the rule thatCongress directed us to write," Nester said.

-The challenge to the SEC's rule is being headed up by GibsonDunn attorney Eugene Scalia, the son of Supreme Court JusticeAntonin Scalia who has a winning-streak in knocking down otherSEC regulations such as the proxy access rule last year.
+The challenge to the SEC's rule is being headed up by GibsonDunn attorney Eugene Scalia, the son of Supreme Court JusticeAntonin Scalia.
+He has a winning-streak in knocking down otherSEC regulations, such as the proxy access rule last year.

-Late last month, Scalia helped other trade groups win acourt battle against the Commodity Futures Trading Commissionover another Dodd-Frank rule that would have imposed tradingcurbs on speculators.
+Late last month, Scalia also helped other trade groups win acourt battle against the Commodity Futures Trading Commissionover another Dodd-Frank rule that would have imposed "positionlimits" on commodity speculators.

 The other two groups to challenge the rule on Wednesday werethe Independent Petroleum Association of America and theNational Foreign Trade Council.

-(Reporting By Sarah N. Lynch; additional reporting by ArunaViswanatha; Editing by Bernard Orr)
+(Reporting By Sarah N. Lynch; additional reporting by ArunaViswanatha; Editing by Bernard Orr and Carol Bishopric)